SynaSreng/SynaSreng.github.io/_pages/about.md

 For more info
 ------
-More info about me please feel free to contact:

-Email: srengsina@gmail.com
+More information please contact me via my email: srengsina@gmail.com